cicada-lang/cicada-plct/docs/manual/basic/built-in-types.md

 > Both A and C are true.

-The following two expressions are the same `Type`.
+The following two expressions are of the same `Type`.

 ```cicada
 check Pair(String, Trivial): Type